flexera-public/policy_templates/saas/fsm/suspicious_users/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email Addresses* - Email addresses of the recipients you wish to notify
+- *Email addresses to notify* - Email addresses of the recipients you wish to notify

-## Policy Actions

-- Send an email report

 ## Prerequisites